Big segments

 If you are using server-side SDKs, big segments require a persistent store within your infrastructure.
 LaunchDarkly keeps the persistent store up to date and consults it during flag evaluation.

 You can use either Redis or DynamoDB as your persistent store when you work with segments.
 LaunchDarkly keeps the persistent store up to date using either a persistent store integration or the Relay Proxy.
 You must decide which you want to use.
 Then you must either configure a persistent store integration, or configure the Relay Proxy.
-To learn how, read Segment configuration.
+To learn how, read SDK and integration configuration for segments.

 Whether you use a persistent store integration or the Relay Proxy, you must also configure your server-side SDK.
 Server-side SDK configuration for big segments is comprised of two parts: